Darstib/blog/docs/notes/DMPT/03-Mathematical Induction.md

 >
 > **proof** proceed by induction
 > ![](attachments/02-Mathematical%20Induction.png)
-> (In fact, we can proof it by cases since $n^{3}-n=(n-1)n(n+1)$, and one of the factors on the right side of the equation must be a multiple of 3, then we get it.)
+> (In fact, we can prove it by cases since $n^{3}-n=(n-1)n(n+1)$, and one of the factors on the right side of the equation must be a multiple of 3, then we get it.)

 We now consider a more advanced proof by induction, which establishes a simplified version of the famous _four color theorem_.
-But it is too difficult for us to proof.
+But it is too difficult for us to prove.
 Let's change it easier:

-> **Theorem 2**
+> **Theorem 2 (_Two Color Theorem_)**
-> (Two Color Theorem) our “map” is given by a rectangle which is divided into regions by drawing straight lines, such that each line divides the rectangle into two regions, then:using no more than two colors (say, red and blue) such that no two bordering regions have the same color(below is an example case)\
+>  our “map” is given by a rectangle which is divided into regions by drawing straight lines, such that each line divides the rectangle into two regions, then:using no more than two colors (say, red and blue) such that no two bordering regions have the same color(below is an example case)
 > ![|158](attachments/02-Mathematical%20Induction-1.png)
 >
 > **proof** proceed by induction